sebastiantoh/tp/docs/UserGuide.md

 | `MONTH`         | Month                                            | Must be an integer between 1 and 12 inclusive. |
 | `YEAR`          | Year                                             | Must be an integer greater than 0.             |

-* At most one optional parameter can be present.

-* The list is sorted in ascending order based on the date the sale is made.
+* `c/CONTACT_INDEX` and `m/MONTH y/YEAR` cannot be present at the same time.

-* If no optional parameter is present:
+* If no parameter is present:
    * all sales are listed.

-* If optional parameter `CONTACT_INDEX` is present:
+* If `c/CONTACT_INDEX` is present:
    * all sales made to a contact with the specified index are listed.

-* If optional parameter `[m/MONTH y/YEAR]` is present:
+* If `m/MONTH y/YEAR` is present:
    * all sales whose associated date is in the specified `MONTH` and `YEAR` are listed.

+* The list is sorted in ascending order based on the date the sale is made.

 **Example:** Let's say you want to view all sales made to Bernice Yu.
 This is what you need to do: